brandondjango/Sdet-Architect/README.md

 #### So why bother if it's so hard to setup?

-**^Not the first time that question has been asked.**

-In my opinion, the reason we want to use Appium is really the same as our other automation tools.
+The reason we want to use Appium is really the same as our other automation tools.
 Time savings, repeatability, removal of user error in test execution, repeatability, fast coverage.
 If anything, the savings in the fast paced world of mobile development increase in magnitude using automation.

 It can just take a minute to get started.